incentro/shine-office-module/README.md

 import { AppComponent } from './app.component';

 // Import your library
-import { OfficeModule } from 'incentro-adf-msoffice-module';
+import { OfficeModule } from 'shine-office-module';

 @NgModule({
   declarations: [